wilmarmagbanuadev/react-native-bioler-plate/README.md

 # react-native-bioler-plate
-Basic react native bioler plate for start
+Starting with this basic React Native boilerplate is a great way to kick off a new project and quickly get up and running with building mobile applications

+Please run the following command in your terminal or command prompt

-npx react-native init SomeApp --template https://github.com/wilmarmagbanuadev/react-native-bioler-plate.git
+npx react-native init AppName --template https://github.com/wilmarmagbanuadev/react-native-bioler-plate.git